Code:

 The presence of the S. spinki mite and the pathogenic bacterium B. glumae were diagnosed by conventional and molecular methods.
 Both protocols were standardized by CIAT and transferred through a workshop-course to researchers from the consortium organizations.

 • New lines and promising commercial varieties with tolerance to CAHB were evaluated and released, three in the case of IDIAP, which reached 58% of the planted area.
-INTA Nicaragua registered one (INTA Fortaleza) and Costa Rica three commercial varieties
+INTA Nicaragua registered one (INTA Fortaleza) and Costa Rica three commercial varieties.

-• Planting times and for chemical control, nutritional demands and optimal levels of N were established to minimize the development of the complex.
+• Planting times and nutritional demands and optimal levels of N for chemical control were established to minimize the development of the complex.
 In essence, the presence of CAHB forced producers to “re-learn” the cultivation of rice.

 Beneficiaries